LunarEngineer/themodelshop/docs/development_standards.md

 All class variables used *only* by the classes shall be prefaced with a '_' to indicate that they're private.

 That goes for methods as well.

+## Testing

+Before elements of the agent can be committed to master they *must* pass bandit, flake8, mypy, and have 100% code coverage.